wasps tending to their nest

 How To Identify Which Species Reside In The Nest

-Will wasps just go away?
+Will wasps go away by themselves?

-Yes, as autumn and eventually winter arrives the majority of the colony will die leaving the queen to hibernate over winter.
-During this period it is very unlikely you will see any wasps.
+As autumn and winter eventually arrive, most of the colony will die, leaving the queen to hibernate over winter.

 Do wasp nests die in winter?